awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [ReactiveUI ★3249](https://github.com/reactiveui/reactiveui) - An MVVM framework for .NET that integrates the Reactive Extensions (Rx) framework, enabling developers to build elegant, testable applications using WPF, Windows Store Apps, WP8 or Xamarin.
 * [Okra App Framework](http://okraframework.github.io) - An app centric MVVM framework for Windows 8.1 built with dependency injection in mind, including a full set of Visual Studio MVVM templates.
 * [Prism ★1696](https://github.com/PrismLibrary/Prism) - A cross-platform desktop and mobile MVVM development framework.
-* [WPF Application Framework (WAF)](http://waf.codeplex.com) - A lightweight Framework that helps you to create well structured WPF Applications.
+* [Win Application Framework (WAF) ★163](https://github.com/jbe2277/waf) - A lightweight Framework that helps you to create well structured WPF and UWP Applications.
 It supports you in applying a Layered Architecture and the Model-View-ViewModel pattern.
 * [MVVMCross ★2187](https://github.com/MvvmCross/MvvmCross) - Cross-platform mvvm mobile development framework for WPF, Silverlight for WP7 and WP8, Mono for Android, MonoTouch for iOS, Windows Universal projects (WPA8.1 and Windows 8.1 Store apps).
 Makes extensive use of Portable Class Libraries (PCL) to provide maintainable cross platform C# native applications.
 * [Stylet ★82](https://github.com/canton7/stylet) - Minimal MVVM framework inspired by Caliburn Micro, with good documentation, high test coverage, and its own IoC container
 * [Gemini ★444](https://github.com/tgjones/gemini) - IDE framework similar in concept to the Visual Studio Shell.
 Built on WPF, AvalonDock, and Caliburn Micro.